Brand Name Mylan-Buprenorphine/Naloxone Common Name buprenorphine - naloxone

 The medication should be placed under the tongue until it has dissolved (this usually happens within 2 to 10 minutes).
 Do not swallow the tablets.
+Do not cut, break, crush or chew the tablets.
 If more than one tablet is needed at a time, both tablets may be placed under the tongue at the same time.
 Alternatively, you may place one tablet under the tongue at a time, placing the second tablet under the tongue immediately after the first tablet has dissolved.
 Avoid eating or drinking until the tablet is completely dissolved.

 Buprenorphine - naloxone is used for a minimum of 2 months.
 Do not stop taking this medication on your own.
 Your doctor will advise you on how to taper the medication to avoid withdrawal symptoms, when it is time to stop using buprenorphine - naloxone.